AnanduR32/angular-basics-ar32/README.md

 # Typescript basics

+Component controls a patch of screen called a view whose application logic is defined in a class.

 Every time a new component is created 4 files are created:
 * component.css : Styling
 * component.html : Frontend